Happyr/Doctrine-Specification/docs/1-creatingSpecs.md

 ### ModifyQuery

 Implement this function if you want to make any changes to the query object.
-An excellent use-case of this funciton is when you want to change the Hydration mode.
+An excellent use-case of this function is when you want to change the Hydration mode.

 ```php